-The default envelope is the version of the document envelope that the application uses.
+The default envelope is the version of the document envelope that Sterling B2B Integrator uses.
 You can specify a default envelope only if there are two or more versions of the same envelope.
 One version must be selected as the default.